samvera-labs/nectar-iiif/README.md

 #### Custom Value Content

-If a consumign application required rendering specific `metadata` item `values` in a custom pattern, the `customValueContent` prop can be set for the `<Metadata>` component.
+If a consuming application required rendering specific `metadata` item `values` in a custom pattern, the `customValueContent` prop can be set for the `<Metadata>` component.
 The pattern requires `matchingLabel` as following https://iiif.io/api/presentation/3.0/#label and `Content` asa ReactElement carrying `props`.
 The element set for `Content` must map `props.value` to the appropriate code in the custom pattern.

 In the example below, the value of **Pantaloon** with a matching `label` of `{ none: ["Subject"] }` would be rendered as `<dd><a href="https://example.org/?subject=Pantaloon">Pantaloon</a><dd>`, while the `value` entry of **comic masks** would render simply as `<dd>comic masks</dd>`.